hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ## Purpose of this document

-This document explains the security model of Terraform Enterprise and the security controls available to administrators and end users.
-This document is intended as a supplement to the [Terraform Cloud Security model](../../cloud/architectural-details/security-model.html) and describes aspects of the security model that are unique to Terraform Enterprise.
-We recommend familiarizing yourself with the Terraform Cloud security model before reading this document.
+This page explains the aspects of the Terraform security model that are unique to Terraform Enterprise.
+We recommend also reviewing the core concepts in [Terraform Cloud Security model](../../cloud/architectural-details/security-model.html).

 ## Personas